 - Define Your Backyard – Determine where you would like to volunteer and learn how to connect with potential underserved communities in your area.

 - Build New Relationships – Develop soft skills to build relationships with identified communities.

 - Make It Official – Understand how to set up your team for success.
 Delve into the CECorps framework.

 This is a great opportunity for Sections/Branches, Institute Chapters, Younger Member Groups, Student Chapters, and individual members to learn more about the CECorps process, gain skills to work successfully with underserved communities and identify potential local projects.

 Made possible with funding by the United Engineering Foundation.

-Community Engineering Corps brings underserved communities and volunteer engineers together to advance local infrastructure solutions.
+Community Engineering Corps brings underserved communities and volunteers together to advance local engineering solutions.

 All communities in the United States have the infrastructure they need to thrive.